 - This is a full-time role based in the San Francisco Bay Area with flexible hours and location.
-For this role, we have a preference for candidates based in the greater Bay Area, but we’re open to considering remote candidates.
+For this role, we have a preference for candidates based in California, but we’re open to remote candidates.
 If not remote, our team is expected to travel to our office in Richmond, CA at least 1x/week.
 This policy is flexible and responsive to individual team member needs.
 Our hybrid work environment also enables team members to take extended periods of remote work.

 - We do mandate proof of vaccination against COVID-19 for employment, to be submitted at the time of offer acceptance.

 - We offer comprehensive health benefits (medical, dental, and vision), including 50% premium support for spouses and dependents.